- Military Life Cycle

 No matter where you serve or live, free and confidential help is available.

 Call the Military Crisis Line at 800-273-8255 and press 1, or text 838255.

 Contact Military OneSource

 Information and support for service members and their families.
 About the Call Center.

 Moving – Benefits

 Moves are part of military life – an opportunity to experience new places, people and challenges.
 No matter where you’re headed next, Military OneSource can help you understand your financial and logistical options to help you make smart decisions.
 Here are some of the PCS benefits you can enjoy as a service member.

 Travel and relocation allowances

-The Department of Defense provides travel and relocation allowances to help you with moving expenses.
+The Defense Department provides travel and relocation allowances to help you with moving expenses.

 - Per Diem reimburses you for meals, incidentals and lodging while you are traveling to your new duty station.
 For current rates, visit the Defense Travel Management Office Per Diem Rates Query page.